Knowledge base

 - Customize the desired thumbnails:

-In case of exceeding the package, an overage invoice will be generated, which may result in an additional cost.
-It is therefore important to choose the right option to apply in case of overconsumption.
+- In case of exceeding the plan, an overage bill will be generated, which may result in a more or less significant additional cost.

-- click on Manage
+- Click on Manage Overuse:

-- A. Interrupt the live stream
+- A. stop the live stream

-- B. Set a limit (in
+- B. set a limit (in

 GB